Konstantinos-Pantelios/GEO1001/README.md

 -The directory 'Graph' contains all of the figures and images that are used in the report as .png files

--The directory hw01 contains all the necessary data that was used in the code.
+-The directory hw01 contains all the necessary data that were used in the code.

 -The file 'BonusQuestion.py' is a secondary python file thas is used to answer the bonus question.